keboola/connection-docs/components/extractors/social/facebook/index.md

 ## Facebook API Version
 You can set the version of the Facebook Graph API that will be applied for all requests made to the API by the Facebook Pages extractor.
+Read more about the Graph API versions [here](https://developers.facebook.com/docs/graph-api/changelog/versions).

 {: .image-popup}
 ![Screenshot - Api Version](/components/extractors/social/facebook/facebook-4.png)